PxTools/pxtools.github.io/docs/PxWebApi/documentation/configuration.md

 !!! note
-    The saved query must target the same table (`tableId` match) or the override will fail or have unexpected behaivior.
+    The saved query must target the same table (`tableId` match) or the override will fail or have unexpected behavior.

     Also note that this is an manual process to replace the default selection.